 Composer & cellist Barry Phillips has been performing folk, new, classical and Indian classical/crossover music for many years.
-He received a Masters of Music degree in composition from the San Francisco Conservatory of Music and from 1996 to 2011 had been a student and a compositional assistant to Ravi Shankar.
+He received a Masters of Music degree in composition from the San Francisco Conservatory of Music, is a student of Ravi Shankar and from 1996 to 2011 had been composition assistant to Mr. Shankar.

 As a cellist, Barry has toured worldwide with Ravi Shankar's daughter's group - The AnoushkaShankar Project.
 Venues have included the Hollywood Bowl, The Royal Albert Hall-London, The Music Academy-Budapest, Sydney Opera House, Bangalore Palace Grounds, London's LSO St. Lukes, CRR Concert Hall-Istanbul, as well as the Royal Concert Hall-Glasgow as soloist (along with four top fiddlers) with the Scottish National Orchestra.

 Barry has arranged and produced many recordings of Northern European folk music including over a dozen on the Gourd Music label exploring American, Celtic folk tunes and the fine line that they walk with baroque and folk styles.
-He arranged and played cello on Martin Simpson's cd "Bramble Briar" which was BBC Radio 2 Album of the Year for 2002.
-Barry's cd, "Tråd." is a collection of Scandinavian tunes arranged for cello, nyckelharpa (Olov Johansson) and fiddle.
+He arranged and played cello on Martin Simpson's CD "Bramble Brier" which was BBC Radio 2 Album of the Year for 2002.
+Barry's CD, "Tråd." is a collection of Scandinavian tunes arranged for cello, nyckelharpa (Olov Johansson) and fiddle.
 Many of Barry's recordings can be heard in various Ken Burns documentaries.

-In 2013 Barry won a Grammy as producer/engineer of Ravi Shankar's cd "The Living Room Sessions Part 1.
+In 2013 Barry received a Grammy as producer/engineer of Ravi Shankar's CD "The Living Room Sessions Part 1.